-Risks associated with intellectual property and other proprietary rights that are material to our business

-Our ability to compete effectively depends in part on our rights to service marks, trademarks, trade names and other intellectual property rights we own or license.
-We have not sought to register every one of our marks in every jurisdiction in which they are used.
-Furthermore, because of the differences in foreign trademark, patent and other intellectual property or proprietary rights laws, we may not receive the same protection in other jurisdictions as we would in Canada or the United States.
+Risks associated with intellectual property and other proprietary rights that are material to our business intellectual property or proprietary rights laws, we may not receive the same protection in other jurisdictions as we would in Canada or the United States.
 If we are unable to protect our proprietary information and brand names, we could suffer a material adverse effect on our business, financial condition or results of operations.
 Litigation may be necessary to enforce our intellectual property rights and protect our proprietary information, or to defend against claims by third parties that our products or services infringe their intellectual property rights.
 Any litigation or claims brought by or against us could result in substantial costs and diversion of our resources.
 A successful claim of trademark, patent or other intellectual property infringement against us, or any other successful challenge to the use of our intellectual property, could subject us to damages or prevent us from providing certain services under our recognized brand names, which could have a material adverse effect on our business, financial condition or results of operations.